-- (16) Compliance Monitoring Fee.
-Upon receipt of the cost certification for HTC Developments or HTC Developments that are layered with Direct Loan funds, or upon the completion of the 24-month development period and the beginning of the repayment period for Direct Loan only Developments, the Department will invoice the Development Owner for compliance monitoring fees.
+(16) Compliance Monitoring Fee.
+Upon receipt of the cost certification for HTC Developments, HTC Developments that are layered with Direct Loan funds, or upon the completion of the Development Period and the beginning of the repayment period for Direct Loan only Developments, the Department will invoice the Development Owner for compliance monitoring fees.
 For HTC only the amount due will equal \$40 per low-income unit.
-For Direct Loan Only Developments the fee will be \$34 per Direct Loan Designated Units.
-Developments with both HTCs and Direct Loan will only pay one fee equal to \$40 per low income unit.
+For Direct Loan Only Developments the fee will be \$34 per Direct Loan Units, including HOME Match Eligible Units.
+Developments with both HTCs and Direct Loan, including HOME Match Eligible Units, will only pay one fee equal to \$40 per low income unit.
 Existing HTC developments with a Land Use Restriction Agreement that require payment of a compliance monitoring fee that receive a second allocation of credit will pay only one fee; the fee required by the original Land Use Restriction Agreement will be disregarded.
 For HTC Developments, the fee will be collected, retroactively if applicable, beginning with the first year of the credit period.
-For Direct Loan only Developments, the fee will be collected beginning with the first year of the repayment period.
+For Direct Loan only Developments, the fee will be collected beginning with the first year of after Project Completion.
 The invoice must be paid prior to the issuance of IRS Form 8609 for HTC properties.
-For Direct Loan only developments, the fee must be paid prior to the release of final retainage.
+For Direct Loan only Developments, the fee must be paid prior to the release of final retainage.
 Subsequent anniversary dates on which the compliance monitoring fee payments are due shall be determined by the month the first building is placed in service.
-Compliance fees may be adjusted from time to time by the Department. - (17) Public Information Request Fee.
+Compliance fees may be adjusted from time to time by the Department.

+(17) Public Information Request Fee.
 Public information requests are processed by the Department in accordance with the provisions of Tex.
 Gov't Code, Chapter 552.
-The Department uses the guidelines promulgated by the Office of the Attorney General to determine the cost of copying and other costs of production. - (18) Adjustment of Fees by the Department and Notification of Fees. (§2306.6716(b)) All fees charged by the Department in the administration of the tax credit and Direct Loan programs may be revised by the Department from time to time as necessary to ensure that such fees compensate the Department for its administrative costs and expenses.
+The Department uses the guidelines promulgated by the Office of the Attorney General to determine the cost of copying and other costs of production.

+(18) Adjustment of Fees by the Department and Notification of Fees. (§2306.6716(b)) All fees charged by the Department in the administration of the Housing Tax Credit and Direct Loan programs may be revised by the Department from time to time as necessary to ensure that such fees compensate the Department for its administrative costs and expenses.
 Unless otherwise determined by the Department, all revised fees shall apply to all Applications in process and all Developments in operation at the time of such revisions.

-§11.902.
-Appeals Process
+§11.902.Appeals Process.